gabrielmiller/gabrielmiller.github.io/README.md

     gem install jekyll
     jekyll build

-To watch files and build when they are edited, use the following parameters:
+To watch files, build when they are edited, and run an internal HTTP server for developing, use the following parameters:

     jekyll serve --watch